 - The Leader of the Opposition, Bill Shorten MP (NPF Co-Chair);

 - ALP National President, Mark Butler MP (NPF Co-Chair);

 - 20 elected representatives of the ALPs branch membership;

 - 20 representatives of affiliated trade unions; and

 - 20 members of the Federal Labor caucus.

 For more information about the National Policy Forum, get in touch at firstname.lastname@example.org.

-The 48th ALP National Conference will be held from Thursday 26 July – Saturday 28 July 2018 at the Adelaide Convention Centre.
+The 48th ALP National Conference will be held from Thursday 26 July to Saturday 28 July, 2018 at the Adelaide Convention Centre.

-National Conference will shape the policies Labor takes to the next election – policies that will put Australian jobs first, protect penalty rates and ensure we keep fighting for Medicare and better schools.
+National Conference will shape the policies Labor takes to the next election – policies that will put Australian jobs first, protect penalty rates and fight for Medicare and better schools.